padrinobook/padrinobook/chapters/job_vacancy_application.md

 ```

-I> ## Take care of your names!?
+\begin{aside}
-I>
+\heading{Take care of your names!?}

-I> During writing this chapter I lost a whole hour because I had method with the same name as the `confirmation_code`
+During writing this chapter I lost a whole hour because I had method with the same name as the `confirmation_code`
-I> field.
+field.
 When I wanted to check `@user.confirmation_code` it always called the `confirmation_code` method which return
-I> a new confirmation code.
+a new confirmation code.
 I was thinking for a long time that it returned the attribute and was wondering what's going
-I> on.
+on.
 A couple of [pry](http://pryrepl.org/) sessions showed me nothing since I'm expected to be right.
 After I went
-I> to the toilet I started another pry session and out of sudden I discovered my naming problem.
+to the toilet I started another pry session and out of sudden I discovered my naming problem.

-I>
+Lesson learned: Breaks are great!

-I> Lesson learned: Breaks are great!
+\end{aside}

 Before going on we need to update our `factory` for the test with the confirmation code field::